uqhwen2/FCCM/README.md

 # FCCM

-## Baseline Implementation and Treatment Effect Estimators:
+## Baseline Implementations and Treatment Effect Estimators:
 The valuable contributions of the broader community in advancing open-source AI is acknowledge.
 The folders 'bmdal_reg' and 'causal_bald' serve as baselines (e.g., LCMD, Causal-BALD) and shared estimators (e.g., DUE-DNN), referencing existing literature as follows:

 BMDAL: "[Black-Box Batch Active Learning for Regression](https://arxiv.org/abs/2302.08981)":